guide

 Disclosure: Some links below are affiliate links.
 If you sign up through them we may earn a commission at no extra cost to you.
 We only recommend tools we'd genuinely suggest to a friend.
 See our full disclosure.

 The biggest myth about online courses is that you need a big audience first.
 You don’t.
 Plenty of first courses sell to a few dozen people the creator reached directly — no viral following required.
+(For the broader picture beyond courses, see how to make money without an audience.)
 What you do need is a different playbook: instead of broadcasting to followers you don’t have, you validate demand and borrow other people’s audiences.
 Here’s the realistic, no-hype version.
+(Still building the course itself?
+See how to create an online course.)

 Step 1: Validate before you build